 - a.
 BUSINESS, PROFESSIONAL AND OCCUPATIONAL LICENSE (BPOL) TAX: Ensure that any state or local legislation that might eliminate exemptions to the BPOL tax does not remove the current exemptions for non-profit organizations. (continued from 1998) - b.
-COURT-RELATED SALARIES: Support increased state funding of salaries for magistrates, District court employees, probation officers, and public defenders.
+COURT-RELATED SALARIES: Support increased state funding of salaries for magistrates, District court employees, probation officers and public defenders.
 (2006)

-Rationale: There are local higher-than-normal turnover rates in magistrate (23 percent) and probation officer (20 percent) positions.
+Rationale: There are local higher-than-normal turnover rates in magistrate (23%) and probation officer (20%) positions.
 Some attorneys will no longer serve as public defenders because of very low pay rates.
 Localities can supplement magistrate and probation staff compensation.
-In fiscal year 2006, Fairfax County funded a 25 percent supplement to magistrates, even though compensation is a state obligation.
+In fiscal year 2006, Fairfax County did fund a 25% supplement to magistrates even though compensation is a state obligation.